Earthstar Works

 rather than what you own or who you pretend to be." -- Frank Sonnenberg

-Two months ago, I posted a complimentary article in this blog related to that month's Adding Insult write-up.
+Two months ago, I posted a complementary article in this blog related to that month's Adding Insult write-up.
 I noted that doing so was "a very rare occurrence".
 Well, apparently not all that rare.
 'Cuz this entry here was also written in conjunction with a simultaneously posted article in Adding Insult.
 And once again, I highly recommend that you read that one first.
 Though they're both fun, call it saving the best for last.

 You've probably seen Lily, the spokesgal for the alpha phone company.
 An often-used character whose ads I've both panned and praised.
 Lily is portrayed by Milana Vayntrub, and she's really good at it.